-- previous positions and dates;

-- memberships and offices in professional or related organizations;

-- publications;

-- honors received:

-- why the nominee deserves the award (in 800 words or less).
+- previous positions and dates; - memberships and offices in professional or related organizations; - publications; - honors received; - two professional references including names, addresses, and phone numbers; - why the nominee deserves the award (in 200 words or less).

 ILA Awards Committee members may solicit and nominate candidates for the award.
 ILA Awards Committee awards subcommittee is responsible for determining whether or not the nominee meets the criteria of the award.
 Award subcommittee members must work with the nominations received in accordance with the established timetable; in the event that no deserving nominations are received, the awards subcommittee members may not nominate a recipient.